Dr. Rakesh Sood

 He is still grateful to Dr. L.P.
 Agarwal — whoever on that panel had loved cricket enough to ask about World Series — for the question that found him out, in the best possible sense.

 Dr. Rakesh Sood completed his MBBS at MGIMS Sevagram with the 1977 batch and stayed on for postgraduate training in General Medicine at his alma mater.
-Under the guidance of Dr. O.P.
-Gupta, he wrote his MD thesis on “Clinico-Immunological Correlative Study of Pulmonary and Meningeal Tuberculosis with Special Reference to Cell-Mediated and Humoral Immunity.”
+Under the guidance of Dr. A.P.
+Jain, he wrote his MD thesis on “Clinico-Immunological Correlative Study of Pulmonary and Meningeal Tuberculosis with Special Reference to Cell-Mediated and Humoral Immunity.”

 His years in the Department of Medicine were shaped as much by friendships as by academics.
 He spent sleepless nights in the wards, long hours in seminar rooms, anxious mornings facing professors during rounds, and busy days attending calls and seeing patients in the OPD up the hill at Sevagram.
 Those years were shared with colleagues such as Vijay Kathuria, the late Ashish Kulkarni, K. Madhusudanan, Samir Mewar, Anil Gomber, Deepak Telawne, Chandrashekhar Singh, Haresh Sidhwa, Anil Balani, Arvind Ghongane, and Subodh Mohan.